 Duke Of Edinburgh

 The Duke of Edinburgh Award is a new initiative at Harris Garrard Academy.
-Currently all pupils in Year 12 are enrolled on the Bronze programme and they are expected to complete the Bronze Award by the end of the summer term.
-We anticipate that these students will then progress onto the Silver Award at the start of the new academic year in 2019.
+We encourage our Year 9 and Year 12 students to enrol on the Bronze Award programme, which they are expected to complete by the end of the summer term.

 The Duke of Edinburgh Award provides a framework for students to get recognition for their commitment to bettering themselves and their communities.
 At Harris Garrard, we believe in helping our students find their passions, engage in their community, and grow along the way.
 Participants design a programme that is unique to them and receive recognition for what they want to do.
 The Award is accessible to all, regardless of socioeconomic status, ability, ethnicity, or gender.
 There are four aspects to the award: